tamizhvendan/personal-website/src/blog/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

     consumer))
 ```

-<span class="callout">1</span> We are justing printing the received message in this part and we'll be revisiting it soon.
+<1> We are justing printing the received message in this part and we'll be revisiting it soon.

 Finally, use these function to define the `mount` state for ranging queue consumer.